tuiwidgets/tuiwidgets/doc/ZTerminal.rst

 .. cpp:function:: ZWidget *focusWidget() const

-   Returns the widget which currently has the keyboard focus or ``nullptr`` if no widget has focus.
+   Returns the widget which currently has the keyboard focus or :cpp:expr:`nullptr` if no widget has focus.

 .. cpp:function:: void forceRepaint()